ssihala/RUST-8/README.md

 Rust-8 is a CHIP8 emulator/interpreter developed in Rust.
-It cuurently supports the basic functionality of the CHIP8 specification.
+It currently supports the basic functionality of the CHIP8 specification.

 ## Installation